Pixpipe/book/book/4-learning-with-examples/0-README.md

 # Learning with examples
 The following examples are a nice and easy way to progressively go through using Pixpipe, from the basics to advanced.
-It is important to understand how to use Pixpipe before trying to develop your own filters in order to respect the coherence that makes it easy to use on the long shot.
+It is important to understand how to use Pixpipe before trying to develop your own filters in order to respect the coherence that makes it easy to use.
+You can run and explore the source of all the examples, they are simple HTML pages and links are all provided.

 Before starting, remember these two things:
 - Filters take one or more input using the method `addInput()`, must be ran using `update()` and produce one or more output that can be accessed with `getOutput()`
 - When a filter takes multiple inputs, the method `addInput()` takes an additional argument to identify it.
 Read the [code documentation](pixpipe.github.io/pixpipejs/doc/) to find out what are the *categories* of the expected inputs.
 - The method `getOutput()` has the same feature.
 If multiple are expected, the method will take an argument (*string*) that is the *category* of the output.
 Though you can alway use the method `.forEachOutput(...)` - [doc](http://www.pixpipe.io/pixpipejs/doc/#Filter.forEachOutput)
 - When it comes to containers' metadata (particular setting, overwriting a default algorithm value, etc.), the filter method `.setMetadata(...)` must be called.
-- A `Filter` should **NEVER** modify the input data
+- A `Filter` should **NEVER** modify the input data and it's the duty of the developer to respect that.

 ```Javascript
 // the object myImage comes from a file that you previously opened